bootstrap-vue/bootstrap-vue/docs/components/jumbotron/README.md

 >  A lightweight, flexible component that can optionally extend the entire viewport to showcase key marketing messages on your site.

-You can set the heading and lead text via hte `header` and `lead` props, or use the named slots `header` and `lead` if you need HTML support.
+You can set the heading and lead text via the `header` and `lead` props, or use the named slots `header` and `lead` if you need HTML support.

 Anything else betwen the opening and closing tags will be renderd at the bottom of the